 Scope of Work

 A document defining project tasks, deliverables, and timelines—sets clear expectations from the start.
-The blueprintThe playbook for success—strategy defines where you're headed, how you'll get there, and what will set you apart. for creative projects.
+A Scope of Work (SoW) is the blueprintThe playbook for success—strategy defines where you're headed, how you'll get there, and what will set you apart. for your creative project.

 Why Scope of Work matters in creative projects